GappleBee/Hackathon/backend/README.md

 # Important

 To run the whole website (including the API), you need to boot up **two** servers: the server for the frontend and the one for the backend (the API).
-**Before sending requests to the backend server, ensure you have created the database and ensure that the backend server is running**
+**Before sending requests to the backend server, ensure you have created the database and ensure that the backend server is running.
+Furthermore, ensure you have added your Gemini AI API key to your environment variables**

 # How to create the database